Total $k$-domination in Cartesian product of complete graphs: Introduction

-Let $G = (V,E)$ be a graph.
-A set $S$ of vertices in $V$ is said to be $k$-dominating if every vertex $v\in V \setminus S$ satisfaces $d_S(v) \ge k$.
-The $k$-domination number $\gamma_k(G)$ is the minimum cardinality of a $k$-dominating set in $G$.
-A set $S\in V$ is said to be total $k$-dominating if every vertex in $V$ is adjacent to at least $k$ vertices in $S$.
-The total $k$-domination number $\gamma_{kt}(G)$ is the minimum cardinality of a total $k$-dominating set in $G$.
-The notion of total domination in a graph was introduced by Cockayne, Dawes y Hedetniemi en \cite{CDH}.
+A set $S$ of vertices in $V$ is said to be $k$-\emph{dominating} if every vertex $v\in V \setminus S$ satisfies $d_S(v) \ge k$.
+The $k$-\emph{domination number}, $\gamma_k(G)$, is the minimum cardinality of a $k$-dominating set in $G$.
+A set $S\subset V$ is said to be \emph{total $k$-dominating} if every vertex in $V$ is adjacent to at least $k$ vertices in $S$.
+The \emph{total $k$-domination number}, $\gamma_{kt}(G)$, is the minimum cardinality of a total $k$-dominating set in $G$.
+The notion of total domination in a graph was introduced by Cockayne, Dawes and Hedetniemi in \cite{CDH}.
+The total domination number ($k=1$) has also been studied in Cartesian product of graphs in \cite{BHKM,HR}.